Best Medicare Advantage Plans in Georgia (2026)

 WHY CHOOSE A PPO PLAN?

-PPO plans come with higher premiums but deliver maximum healthcare freedom by removing all provider restrictions and referral requirements.
+PPO plans average $3 more per month than HMO plans but remove provider network restrictions and referral requirements.
+You can see any Medicare-participating doctor or specialist in Georgia without a referral.
 Georgia residents can see any specialist without primary care approval and access out-of-network doctors when needed, though staying in-network saves money.

 How to Choose the Best Georgia Medicare Advantage Plan